Vonng/pigsty/docs/PGSQL-MONITOR.md

 ## Overview

-Pigsty uses modern observability stack for PostgreSQL monitoring:
+Pigsty uses the modern observability stack for PostgreSQL monitoring:

 * Grafana for metrics visualization and PostgreSQL datasource.
 * Prometheus for PostgreSQL / Pgbouncer / Patroni / HAProxy / Node metrics